5823 Main St. New Port Richey, FL 34652

 Not every broken tooth automatically needs a crown, but crowns are one of the most versatile solutions available.
 A crown is a tooth-shaped cap that fits over the entire visible portion of a tooth, reinforcing its structure and preventing further damage.
 When a tooth is cracked, fractured, or broken in a way that leaves enough of the root and base intact, a crown can restore it fully.

 Crowns are typically recommended when a break is too large for a filling to repair reliably, when a cusp has fractured off, or when the tooth has been weakened after a root canal.
-According to MedlinePlus, dental crowns are one of the most commonly used restorations for structurally compromised teeth, and they can last many years with proper care.
+Cleveland Clinic notes that dental crowns are one of the most commonly used restorations for structurally compromised teeth, and they can last many years with proper care.

 What the Crown Process Looks Like